aimanazlan/Basics/README.md

 # Basics
-This serves as basics of Java, Ruby, OCaml \n
+This serves as basics of Java, Ruby, OCaml
 Simple and Effective Projects